JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 You can use the vector Android XML icons from the Material Symbols library:

-1. Download the icon from the Android tab on the [Google Fonts Icons](https://fonts.google.com/icons) gallery.
+1. Open the [Google Fonts Icons](https://fonts.google.com/icons) gallery, choose an icon, go to the Android tab, and click **Download**.

-2. Add the downloaded XML icon file to the `drawable` directory of your shared multiplatform resources.
+2. Add the downloaded XML icon file to the `drawable` directory of your multiplatform resources.

 3. Open the XML icon file and set `android:fillColor` to `#00000000`.
    Remove any other Android-specific attributes for color adjustments like `android:tint`.

    Before:

    ```xml